 >>click here to view the U.S. & Comparative Law program requirements

-D. COURSE SELECTION AND BAR EXAMINATION PREPARATION
+D. COURSES FOR BAR EXAMINATION PREPARATION

 Fordham Law School has arranged two courses designed to introduce foreign-trained law graduates to topics frequently tested on the New York State Bar Examination.
 Perspectives in U.S. Law is a 4-credit course offered each spring semester.
 Fundamental Principles of New York Law is a 2-credit course offered each fall semester.